 For Civil Engineering graduates, the conventional career path is to join an engineering firm and subsequently work on projects from constructing apartments, offices, houses to buildings dams, bridges, and other utility infrastructures.

-Let us discuss the other career path for civil engineering graduates to pursue.
+Let us discuss some of the career paths for civil engineering graduates to pursue.

 Table of Contents

-Design, management and supervision of the construction projects like buildings, roads, bridges, etc are the primary responsibility of a construction engineer.
-As civil engineers, in addition to supervising construction activities, the job responsibilities include finalizing construction procedures, budget, resources as well as considering environmental factors and gauging the strength of the structure for natural disasters.
-For that purpose, you will work with architects, construction managers, planners, and surveyors.
+Management and supervision of the construction projects like buildings, roads, bridges, etc are the primary responsibility of a construction engineer.
+As civil engineers, in addition to supervising construction activities, the job responsibilities include finalizing construction procedures, budget, resources as well as considering environmental factors, and analyzing the construction and environment hazards.
+For that purpose, you will work with designers, architects, construction managers, planners, and surveyors.

 If creation is your forte, you have a bright future as a structural engineer.
-Since they are responsible for designing structures elements like the beams and columns of a construction.
-They are specially trained in building bridges, tunnels, railways, etc., and act as consultants for architects or contractors.
+Since they are responsible for designing structural elements like the beams and columns of a construction.
+They are specially trained to design bridges, tunnels, railways, etc., and normally work as consultants or architects, or main contractors.

 As a structural engineer, you will be responsible for designing the structure and for also suggesting structural changes if the building is old and dilapidated.
-To make the choice of structural systems and materials, is your decision, also taking into consideration natural factors like snow and wind.
-Structural engineers are responsible for teaming up with materials engineers and environmental engineers.
+To make the choice of structural systems and materials, is your decision, also taking into consideration loads due to natural factors like earthquake, snow, and wind.
+Structural engineers are responsible for teaming up with architects, materials engineers, and environmental engineers.

 An alternative career for a Structural Engineer is getting a Master’s in Architecture, either after a Bachelor’s in Civil Engineering or after a degree in Architecture.